matt-fonto/concepts/system_design.md

    - It diffs the two versions
 4. Reconciliation: Based on the differences identified, React determines the most efficient ways to update the RDOM
    - Only the parts that need to be changed are, rather than updating the whole RDOM
+   - Reconciliation is the way through which React brings the UI up to date with the state of the application data
 5. Update the RDOM: React applies the changes
    - Adding, removing, updating elements based on diffs